axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-10-the-roots-of-radical.markdown

  </ul>
  <p>The injustice, and horror, that this mindset engenders is actually pretty predictable,</p>
  <ul>
   <li>Primitive capitalism maximizes enclosures and exploitation.
-What used to be for the use of nearby people is now private, for the exclusive use of the brute that forced all others to leave.</li>
+What used to be for the use of nearby people is now private, for the exclusive use of the brute who forced all others to leave.
+His wealth grows as he sells the harvest back to the people who used to own it and now work for a salary.</li>
   <li>This engenders class struggle and, oftentimes, bloody revolution.
 All the fighting is for naught and the system remains the same.</li>
-  <li>Servitude, enclosure, and exploitation remain.</li>
   <li>At one extreme we have the dictatorships where the leader becomes the new owner of everything after purging out his former collaborators and ownership becomes very, very centralized.</li>
   <li>At the other extreme we have democracies where leaders are elected and ownership becomes more decentralized centralized, but it stays centralized in a few hands.</li>
   <li>Servitude, enclosure, and exploitation continue unabated.</li>
-  <li>Modern capitalism loosens up and moves humankind forward, but it remains unjust and exploitative by design.</li>
+  <li>Modern capitalism loosens up and moves humankind forward, but it remains unjust and exploitative by design. &ldquo;There is prosperity but no peace.&rdquo;<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></li>
   <li>Modern capitalism also increases its ability to destroy people&rsquo;s life support system, even for the very people leading this destruction.</li>
  </ul>
  <p>This may be strange, but it is actually rational, given our <span class="_paradigm">FIAT</span> culture.
 We need a different culture if we want our anthropocene to survive.</p>